-Additional recommendations to enhance infrastructure sharing by introducing waivers, simplifying/standardizing the process for right of way;
+Additional recommendations to enhance infrastructure sharing by introducing waivers, simplifying/standardizing the process for the right of way

-- Waivers for fiber right of way (ROW) considering telecoms as utility companies, utility corridor, and wayleaves can be used without cost, for the deployment of aerial/underground fiber, sites to improve capacity (with a small footprint), etc.
+- Waivers for fiber right of way (ROW) considering telecoms as utility companies, utility corridors, and wayleaves can be used without cost for the deployment of aerial/underground fiber, sites to improve capacity (with a small footprint), etc.

 - Streamline fees for ROW.
-Today, there is no standard fee for ROW and differ based on local authorities; ~4000USD/km on average
+Today, there is no standard fee for ROW, and differs based on local authorities; ~4000USD/km on average

-- Open up Government own infrastructure sharing such as towers, power poles, and rooftops to be used by telecom operators
+- Open up Government’s own infrastructure sharing such as towers, power poles, and rooftops to be used by telecom operators